jimfulton/zodb-jsonb-experiment/README.rst

 milliseconds, or a few microseconds (effectively 0) per record.

-The only other difference in configuration is the referencing foreign key constraint that could cause referencing blob check records to be deleted in deletion of a state record.
+The only other difference in configuration is the referencing foreign key constraint that could cause referencing blob chunk records to be deleted on deletion of a state record.
 It was impractical to set this up for the copy and it seems unlikely that this would slow inserts.

 I suspect that the times for the original table were affected by